Yūko Ōtsubaki

-Yūko Ōtsubaki (Japanese: 大椿 裕子, Hepburn: Ōtsubaki Yūko; born August 14, 1973) is a Japanese politician and labor activist.
-She is a member of the House of Councillors, representing the Social Democratic Party (SDP), and serves as a vice-chair of the party.
+Yūko Ōtsubaki (大椿 裕子, Ōtsubaki Yūko) is a Japanese politician and labor activist.
+She was a member of the House of Councillors from 2023 to 2025, representing the Social Democratic Party (SDP), and served as a vice-chair of the party until 2026.
 She previously served as the chairperson of the Osaka Educational Workers' Union.
 She is married; her spouse is a Catalan from Barcelona.

 Biography

 Early life and education

 Otsubaki was born in Takahashi, Okayama Prefecture.
 She graduated from Okayama Prefectural Takahashi High School in 1992 and from the Department of Social Welfare, Faculty of Sociology at Shikoku Gakuin University in 1996.
 While living in Shikoku, she worked multiple non-regular jobs and obtained qualifications as a certified social worker and nursery teacher.

 In 2002, she spent time studying informally on Negros Island in the Philippines.
 She later moved to Kobe, where her sister lived, and began working for an NPO, the Center for Disaster-Affected Persons with Disabilities, in 2004.